DanFalcon225/Bank_Application/README.md

 # myProjects_public

-CCurrent project is covering a basic data structure techniques such as: search, sort, select, add etc.
+Current project is covering a basic data structure techniques such as: search, sort, select, add etc.
 The main data structure in used is LinkedList

 "Bank" class - uses a LinkedList methods imported from Collection FrameWork